Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

       <summary>Click to see the screenshot</summary>
       <img src="../assets/images/wiener/wiener_LaunchDesktop.png" alt="Launch Desktop">
     </details><br>
     Note: you can modify the parameters.
 You can request at most 16 cores and 8G of memory (because the memory request is per core, for a total of 128G).
 The maximum hours you can request is 24 hours, your desktop will close after the time has reach its limit.
-You can only run one desktop at the time.<br>
+You can only run one desktop at the time.<br><br>
 1. A desktop will start when state is checked, and the **Show Desktop** is available
    <details>
      <summary>Click to see the screenshot</summary>